mikebranstein/global-azure-bootcamp-2018-instructions/src/chapters/chapter3.md

 #### Requirements for the spoken form

 The spoken form must be lowercase, which can be forced during the import.
-In addition, you must provide checks in the data importer.
 No tab in either the spoken form or the display form is permitted.
 There might, however, be more forbidden characters in the display form (for example, ~ and ^).

 Each .txt file can have several entries.
 For example, see the following screenshot: